Daisaku Ikeda: Early life and background

-In 1937, the Second Sino-Japanese War erupted, and Ikeda's eldest brother, Kiichi, was drafted into military service.
-Within a few years, Ikeda's three other elder brothers were drafted as well.
-In 1942, while all of his older brothers were overseas in the South-East Asian theatre of World War II, Ikeda's father, Nenokichi, fell ill and was bedridden for two years.
-To help to support his family, at the age of 14, Ikeda began working in the Niigata Steelworks munitions factory as part of Japan's wartime youth labor corps.

-In May 1945, Ikeda's home was destroyed by fire during an Allied air raid, and his family was forced to move to the Ōmori area of Tokyo.
-In May 1947, after having received no word from his eldest brother, Kiichi, for several years, the Ikeda family, particularly his mother, was informed by the Japanese government that he had been killed in action in Burma (now Myanmar).

 In August 1947, at the age of 19, Ikeda was invited by an old friend to attend a Buddhist discussion meeting.
 It was there that he met Josei Toda, the second president of Japan's Soka Gakkai Buddhist organization.
-As a result of this encounter, Ikeda began practicing Nichiren Buddhism and joined the Soka Gakkai.
-He regarded Toda as his spiritual mentor and became a charter member of the group's youth division, later recounting that Toda influenced him through "the profound compassion that characterized each of his interactions."
+Ikeda began practicing Nichiren Buddhism and joined the Soka Gakkai.
+He regarded Toda as his spiritual mentor and became a charter member of the group's youth division.

 Career

 Shortly after the end of World War II, in January 1946, Ikeda gained employment with the Shobundo Printing Company in Tokyo.
 In March 1948, Ikeda graduated from Toyo Trade School and the following month entered the night school extension of Taisei Gakuin (present-day Tokyo Fuji University) where he majored in political science.
 During this time, he worked as an editor of the children's magazine Shonen Nihon (Boy's Life Japan), which was published by one of Josei Toda's companies.
-Over the next several years, between 1948 and 1953, Ikeda worked for various Toda-owned enterprises, including the Nihon Shogakkan publishing company, the Tokyo Construction Trust credit association, and the Okura Shoji trading company.